oprokhorov/api-examples/java/README.md

    ```
    This will download the required dependencies specified in `pom.xml`, including Jackson for JSON processing and `dotenv-java` for loading environment variables.

+## Enable API key auth in DeskAlerts

+In order to use API key auth on your DeskAlerts server, please go to Settings > API > Enable API Secret key > Click Save and Copy the API key
+You will use this key in the next steps.

 ## Environment Variables

 The application uses environment variables for configuration to keep sensitive information like API keys secure. **Note**: Java does not automatically load `.env` files into environment variables like some other languages (e.g., Node.js).
 This project uses the `dotenv-java` library to load variables from a `.env` file if present.